 - It's possible for portions of the crown's porcelain covering to fracture off.

-Need more details?
+Need more details about PFM and PTM/POM's?
 Visit our Porcelain-fused-to-metal Crowns page.

 #5 - Make sure to compare costs.